 This is a photo essay of coming home through a winter weather window.
 The trip began in Ajo AZ and ended in Oliver BC in December 2015.
 The photos are a sample of what we saw along the way.
-Day One – all Arizona We headed out of Ajo AZ and up the Joshua Tree Parkway ending the day… Read More »
+Day One – all Arizona We headed out of Ajo AZ and up the Joshua Tree Parkway… Read More »

 Every one of our four trips from BC to Arizona has been different in usually subtle, seldom serious, but always unpredictable ways.
 From BC to Arizona in our Avalanche pulling our Timber Ridge again – every trip is different.
 This time the Avalanche sounded like a helicopter.